 Biannual dental visits are not only an essential part of your oral health.
 In fact, visiting a dentist in Richardson regularly is a great way to stay on top of your overall health as well.
-A majority of systemic diseases contain markers that start in the mouth, so your dentist is actually uniquely equipped to catch disease before your general doctor, assuming you only visit a general doctor once a year.
+A majority of systemic diseases have markers that start in the mouth, so your dentist can often catch disease before your general doctor, assuming you only visit a general doctor once a year.

-By visiting a dentist twice a year, you can catch the following five diseases before they do significant damage without your knowledge.
+By visiting a dentist twice a year, they can find the following five diseases before they can do significant damage without your knowledge.

-There are many signs of osteoporosis your dentist can find by simply performing a basic preliminary exam and X-rays during your visit.
-They also suspect it if you come into the office due to your denture not fitting properly.
+There are many signs of osteoporosis your dentist can find by simply performing a basic preliminary exam and X-rays.
+They may also suspect it if you come into the office due to your denture not fitting properly.

 The most common signs of osteoporosis include having bone loss in the jaw, bone loss around the teeth, tooth loss, and gum disease.

 People with diabetes have irregular blood glucose levels, therefore making them more susceptible to infections in general.
 However, many of these infections can appear in the form of gum abscesses or fungal infections such as oral thrush.
-They may also experience a higher rate of gum disease, tooth decay, mouth ulcers, and taste disturbances than the average patient.
+Patients may also experience a higher rate of gum disease, tooth decay, mouth ulcers, and taste disturbances than the average person.

 Crohn’s Disease (IBS)

 While cavities and gum disease can be caused by Crohn’s disease, the most common sign is chronic mouth sores.
-These are also known as aphthous ulcers, or canker sores, and typically appear in the lower lip and gums.
-They can also appear on the edges or base of the tongue and inside the cheeks.
+These are also known as aphthous ulcers, or canker sores, and they typically appear on the lower lip and gums.
+They can also form on the edges or base of the tongue and inside the cheeks.

 While doctors don’t know the exact connection, it’s believed that the inflammation IBS causes could be a contributing factor.